 - Pain and suffering, including emotion and mental stress

 Additionally, your claim may help the driver who caused the accident to stop and rethink their actions the next time they’re tempted to get behind the wheel while drunk or make a careless decision while on the road.
 Lawsuits can be powerful and oftentimes correct wrongful behaviors, thereby protecting future drivers, passengers, and everyone who walks or bikes near streets and roadways.

 To learn more, let’s first go over some facts about car accidents and how often they happen in Kentucky.

 By the Numbers: Kentucky Car Accidents Statistics

 Kentucky sees more fatalities on the road that are completely preventable than most residents would like to believe.
-According to the Kentucky Office of Highway Safety, 782 people in Kentucky lost their lives in traffic fatalities in our state during 2016.
-That number has risen steadily over the past few years.
-In 2015, we only saw 761 fatalities, in comparison.
+According to the Kentucky Office of Highway Safety, 717 people in Kentucky lost their lives in traffic fatalities in our state during 2018.
+The numbers for 2019 are already on the rise.

 Lexington is also home to some of the most dangerous intersections and interstates in our state.
-I-71 and I-75 are among the most dangerous highways in Kentucky; and according to a 2012 study conducted by the state police, most fatal car accidents in and around Lexington occur at intersections.
+I-71 and I-75 are among the most dangerous highways in Kentucky; and according to a study conducted by the Kentucky State Police, most fatal car accidents in and around Lexington occur at intersections.
 Some of the most dangerous intersections—the ones with the most accidents during that year—include the following: